 We took a look at our booking figures and our Google Trend search statistics to see when Brits were particularly keen to travel during the global pandemic, how hopeful they have been in the early months of 2021 and how optimistic they are regarding their summer holidays.

 Although the UK unemployment rate has risen since the outbreak of the global pandemic, Brits don’t seem to want to give up a holiday abroad.

-In January, a month into 2021, in the middle of a gloomy winter under a strict lockdown — the third since March 2020 — 11% of our bookings came from the United Kingdom.
+In 2021, where the country was mostly under a strict lockdown — the third since March 2020 — 11% of our bookings came from the United Kingdom.
 Coming in third place only to the Germans and Austrians, the Brits have certainly proven their country's optimism for the summer ahead.

 With many economists being cautiously optimistic that the national economy will recover soon and many Brits still furloughed, people are looking to adapt their holidays to the new normal rather than forgo them altogether.

 During cold months, forced inside by the tough restrictions necessary to combat the deadly virus, our villas in Croatia seem to inspire people to dream.
 Other countries on the same wavelength as the UK are following suit, booking our villas as a glimmer of hope for the end of this lockdown.
 8 % of our bookings came from Scandinavia; 5% from confident Swiss and French holidaymakers.